Skip to main content

 An evaluation pattern where an LLM scores the output of another LLM based on configurable criteria.
 Enables subjective quality assessment at scale.

-The interactive testing environment in Adaline’s Iterate pillar.
+The interactive testing environment in Adaline’s prompt editor.
 Allows running prompts with different inputs and comparing outputs side-by-side.

-A container in Adaline that holds prompts, datasets, evaluations, and deployments.
-A project can be considered equivalent to an AI Agent / Application / Workflow.
+A container in Adaline that holds prompts, datasets, evaluations, logs, Behaviors, Improve cycles, and deployments.
+A project can be considered equivalent to an AI agent, application, or workflow.

 A configured instruction template in Adaline consisting of messages, model settings, variables, and optional tools.
 Prompts are versioned and can be deployed to environments.